bradbann/NextBus-microservice/README.md

 reload_cmd = "/usr/sbin/service nginx reload"
 ```

-The *check_cmd* directive is a way of **nginx** to verify if a configuration file is valid, before reloading it.
+The *check_cmd* directive is a way of **confd** to use the **nginx** configuration check to verify if a configuration file is valid, before reloading it.
 If the file is valid, it will be assumed as the new configuration file and **nginx** will reload it, with no downtime.
 The new configuration file is built from a template file called *nginx.conf.tmpl*:

 ```
 daemon off;